 If the council disputes an invoice you will be informed as soon as it is apparent that there is a dispute.
 In cases where an invoice is disputed payment will be made on the first available payment run following resolution of the dispute.

 If you have a query about an invoice, you should initially get in touch with the officer or service who is managing your contract or who placed the order with your organisation.
 Their contact details are quoted on any official purchase order issued.

 Invoice payment performance data

-Under Regulation 113 of the Public Contracts Regulations 2015, the council is required to publish performance data for the year ended 31 March 2016 on paying suppliers within 30 days of verifying the invoices received.
+Under Regulation 113 of the Public Contracts Regulations 2015, the council is required to publish performance data for paying suppliers within 30 days of verifying the invoices received.
 The council seeks to pay invoices within 30 days of receipt rather than 30 days of invoices being verified and therefore the figures below may not be directly comparable with other organisations.

 Invoice payment performance

 Financial Year Proportion of valid and undisputed invoices paid within 30 days of receipt The amount of interest paid to suppliers due to a breach of the requirements of regulation 113 2015/16 95% £66 2016/17 96% NIL 2017/18 94% NIL 2018/19 95% NIL 2019/20 96% NIL 2020/21 99.0% NIL 2021/22 99.5% NIL 2022/23 99.5% NIL 2023/24 Q1-3 97.3% NIL